Currently Available Clinical Trials from Georgetown Lombardi

 The evaluation and management of brain tumors is complex, requiring a comprehensive approach with the involvement of experts from multiple specialties.
 Our care team consists of highly skilled neurosurgeons, medical and radiation oncologists, neuro-radiologists, neurologists, pathologists, social workers, case managers, palliative care practitioners, and clinical nurse coordinators.
 Our team is dedicated in its fight against brain tumors, and believes in combining expert opinion with state-of-the art technology to provide compassionate and holistic care to our patients.

-The Brain Tumor Program at Georgetown Lombardi is under the direction of Deepa Subramaniam, MD, MS.
+The Brain Tumor Program at Georgetown Lombardi is under the direction of Joseph Watson, MD.

 What We Offer